FACTBOX-Insurers and reinsurers count cost of hurricanes, quakes

 SCOR French reinsurer Scor said hurricanes Harvey and Irma are expected to represent an earnings event rather than a capital event in the third quarter.

 TALANX German insurer Talanx warned it may miss its profit target for 2017 as its reinsurer Hannover Re is being hit by major claims from a series of hurricanes and an earthquake in Mexico.
-(Compiled by Noor Zainab Hussain in Bengaluru; Editing by Alexander Smith and Mark Potter)
+(Compiled by Noor Zainab Hussain in Bengaluru; Editing by Jason Neely)